 After securing the servos in place underneath, the throw wires must be trimmed to clear the trains.
 There is insufficient clearance between the rails to cut the throw wires with nippers, so a Dremel tool with cutoff disk is used.
 This generates a fair amount of heat which can cause the throw wire to cut right through the throw bar, so a heat sink is used to draw heat up the wire and away from the throw bar.

 Here we see my friend Michael Batten cutting a throw wire with the Dremel tool and cutoff disk.
 Painters tape is used to avoid damaging the rails and ties.

 After cutting the throw wire, it is checked for clearance by running a locomotive through the turnout.
 If the wire is still too high, the final adjustments are made with a file.
 A Micro-Trains trip pin gauge is used to ensure that the top of the throw wire is below the rails.

 In this photograph Michael is filing down a throw wire which has been cut.
 The green tape protects the ties from damage.
 This step generates a fair amount of metal filings which must be vacuumed up before a locomotive is run through the turnout again.
 The rails are also cleaned to remove any tape residue.

-Our tunrouts require a way to reverse the polarity when trains travel back and forth through them.
+Our turnouts require a way to reverse the polarity when trains travel back and forth through them.
 I use the frog juicers from Tam Valley Depot, which are mounted on a small board.
-I attach these to the back of the servo bracket with double-sided tape,
+I attach these to the back of the servo bracket with double-sided tape.

 The frog juicers are connected to the track bus with two wires, and to the frog with a third wire.
 The frog juicers are powered from the track bus and operate automatically.